Thinking of Going Solar?

 Solar interconnection application/net metering procedures also apply to wind, hydro, biomass, and battery generators.

 Member Solar FAQ

-Generators cannot exceed a nameplate of ten (10) kW for small general service and twenty-five (25) kW for medium and large general service.
+- Generators cannot exceed a nameplate of 10 KW for small general services and 25 KW for medium and large general services.

 - In order to keep from raising rates to fund such projects, YVEA's board has elected not to offer rebates or incentives for member-owned solar systems.

 - During an outage, YVEA requires that member-owned solar systems shut down.

 - This is because they could pose a significant safety hazard to line crews troubleshooting outages and restoring power.

 - If the solar system is attached to a battery and has a YAMP-approved transfer switch, the battery may continue to provide power during an outage.

 - Once the installation is complete, the installer will contact YVEA and let us know that the system is ready for inspection.
 A member-signed (electronic or manual signature) Certificate of Completion will be sent to YVEA for signature.